FabianTriana/infobvc/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to infobvc documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**infobvc** This is a Package to get and analyze data about Bolsa de Valores de Colombia (BVC) It offers a set of *simple* and *intuitive* functions to get data on prices, fundamental information and technical indicators.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.